 13.1.
-Persons to whom services are to be provided
+Persons to whom services are to be provided48

 - 13.1.1.
-[Except where specifically stated otherwise in respect of particular services] The Contractor must provide services under the Contract to: - (a) registered patients, - (b) temporary residents, - (c) persons to whom the Contractor is required to provide immediately necessary treatment under clause 8.1.2(b)(iii) or 8.1.5. - (d) any person for whom the Contractor is responsible for the provision of out of hours services [or article 20 of the Transitional Order]; and and the Contractor must continue to provide such services until it has opted out of the provision of out of hours services in accordance with Part 11 of the Contract, or the Commissioner (or if it is different, the Commissioner with whom the exempt contractor holds its contract)) has or have agreed in writing that the Contractor need no longer provide some or all of those services to some or all of those patients.
+[Except where specifically stated otherwise in respect of particular services]49 The Contractor must provide services under the Contract to: - (a) registered patients, - (b) temporary residents, - (c) persons to whom the Contractor is required to provide immediately necessary treatment under clause 8.1.2(b)(iii) or 8.1.5, - (d) any person for whom the Contractor is responsible for the provision of out of hours services50 [or article 20 of the Transitional Order]51; and

+- (a) an individual medical practitioner who is, or was on 31st March 2004, responsible for providing services during all or part of the out of hours period to the patients of a medical practitioner who meets the requirements set out in paragraph 2 below ("exempt contractor"); - (b) two or more individuals practising in partnership at least one of whom was, or will be, on 31st March 2004, a medical practitioner responsible for providing such services; or - (c) a company in which one or more of the shareholders was, or will be, on 31st March 2004, a medical practitioner responsible for providing such services, and the Contractor must continue to provide such services until it has opted out of the provision of out of hours services in accordance with Part 11 of the Contract, or the Commissioner (or if it is different, the Commissioner with whom the exempt contractor holds its contract)) has or have agreed in writing that the Contractor need no longer provide some or all of those services to some or all of those patients.